sploadie/aurelien-ldp.github.io/about.md

 My name is Aurelien Louis Dit Picard, I study computer science and development at Epitech.

 ### What I do:
-I have been developing desktop applications for more than 3 years.
-I study and I am experienced in C and C++.
+I have been developing desktop applications for over 3 years.
+I profess great experience with C and C++, both in my studies and in a professional setting.
-I love to code in Ruby, especially for making web application with Ruby On Rails.
+I love to code in Ruby, and never more than when creating web applications with Ruby on Rails.

 ### Environment
 - Linux